 How can Gap Analysis improve learning outcomes?

-Moreover, exporting the data in Gap Analysis creates a springboard for dialogue in pupil progress meetings; addressing CPD needs, resourcing, or further provision to begin to close the gap.
+Moreover, exporting this data creates a springboard for dialogue in pupil progress meetings; addressing CPD needs, resourcing, or further provision to begin to close the gap.

 In short this blog may serve as a refresher of the benefits of using Gap Analysis or as a discovery of new ways that Learning Ladders can support teachers.
 Above all, Learning Ladders will be here to help reduce teacher workload, producing meaningful reports to ensure progress for all children, whatever 2021 might bring…